 If you're self-employed or not working

-Remember you can qualify for the MTC too!
+Remember you can qualify for the Government Contribution too!
 It's a good idea to either make a few one-off payments or set up a direct debit of $20 per week so that, over the course of the year, you contribute the full $1,042.86.

 Log onto the Fisher Funds online portal now to make a one-off payment, set up a regular direct debit payment, or download a form to change your employee contribution rate to ensure that you'll get the full tax credit next year.

 Based on this quick three-step health check, how healthy is your KiwiSaver account?
 If you would like to discuss any element of your statement this year, get in touch — we are happy to help you optimise your savings.